Today we’re going to talk about the understandable-but-dumb hang-ups that stop you selling your work to shops.

 The solution: Forget about wholesale for a while and just get comfortable writing and talking about what you do.

 Knowing what to say to any kind of buyer comes down to two things: confidence in your work and seeing things from their point of view.
+And there’s specific guidance on approaching stores here.

 The good news: No-one’s asking you to be a salesperson.
 You’re an artist.
 Your potential stockists and customers very much want you to stay that way.